A polynomial time approximation scheme for computing the supremum of Gaussian processes: Oblivious estimators for semi-norms in Gaussian space

 which is what we want to show.

 We now reason about the complexity of $S$.
-First, by a simple covering argument $|S| < (1/\delta)^{O(k)}$:
+First, by a simple covering argument $|S| < (1/\delta)^{O(k)}$,

-where for sets $A, B \subseteq \R^k$, $A+B$ denotes the Minkowski sum and $Vol$ denotes Lebesgue volume.
-This size bound almost suffices to prove \tref{th:epsnet} except for the complexity of enumerating elements from $S$.
-Without loss of generality assume that $R = 3\sqrt{n}/\delta$ is an integer.
+where for sets $A, B \subseteq\mathbb{R}^k$, $A+B$ denotes the Minkowski sum, and $\mathrm{Vol}$ denotes Lebesgue volume.
+This size bound almost suffices to prove Theorem~\ref{thepsnet} except for the complexity of enumerating elements from $S$.
+Without loss of generality assume that $R = 3\sqrt {n}/\delta$ is an integer.
 Then, enumerating elements in $S$ is equivalent to enumerating integer points in the $n$-dimensional ball of radius $R$.
-This can be accomplished by going through the set of lattice points in the natural lexicographic order, and takes $\poly(k,1/\epsilon)$ time and $O(k\log(1/\epsilon))$ space per point in $S$. \end{proof}
+This can be accomplished by going through the set of lattice points in the natural lexicographic order, and takes $\poly (k,1/\varepsilon)$ time and $O(k\log(1/\varepsilon))$ space per point in $S$. \end{pf*}